AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 * docker-compose version 1.29 or higher
 * Docker version 20.10.8 or higher
 * Firmware: 10.9
-* docker-acap installed on the camera
-* docker-acap set to use TLS and external memory card
+* [Docker ACAP](https://github.com/AxisCommunications/docker-acap) installed and started, using TLS and SD card as storage

 ## Limitations
 * Apache Reverse Proxy can not translate content with absolute addresses (i.e. /image.png) in the HTML page.
 Use only relative content (i.e. image.png or ../image.png)).
 More information how to handle relative urls correctly with a reverse proxy [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).